DigitalCommons/.github/profile/README.md

 Each project has its own contributing guidelines, but here are some general principles:

-- Be respectful and inclusive in all interactions
+- Be kind, respectful and inclusive in all interactions
-- Follow the code of conduct
-- Write clear commit messages and PR descriptions
+- Write clear commit messages and PR descriptions.
+Use templates where they exist and look at other PRs in the repo for guidance.
-- Test your changes before submitting
+- Test your changes before submitting and add testing notes to your PR.
 - Ask questions if you're unsure - we're here to help!

 ## 📫 Connect With Us